JMLX42/cocorico/doc/Localization.md

 vagrant ssh --command "cd /vagrant/app && npm run build-release"
 ```

+then check the result in your local instance by going to
+`https://local.cocorico.cc` in your Web browser.

 ## Adding a new locale

 In `provisioning/inventory/group_vars/all.yml`, edit the `supported_locales`
 dictionary to add the new locale.
-Here an example to add the `es-ES` locale:
+Here is an example to add the `es-ES` locale:

 ```yml
 supported_locales: